Dragon Age: The Masked Empire: Reception

-Reviewer Liz Bourke commented that while her experience of reading The Masked Empire felt more like a prologue for a future game as opposed to a complete narrative in and of itself, she found the novel to be enjoyable and praised Patrick Weekes for being a "significantly better prose writer than David Gaider, who authored the previous Dragon Age tie-in novels".
+Reviewer Liz Bourke commented that while her experience of reading The Masked Empire felt more like a prologue for a future game as opposed to a complete narrative in and of itself, she found the novel to be enjoyable and praised Trick Weekes for being a "significantly better prose writer than David Gaider, who authored the previous Dragon Age tie-in novels".
 She concluded that The Masked Empire is an entertaining novel, "despite possessing in full measure the flaws of its source material".
 Dominika "Mara" Bieńkowska from the Polish website Nerdheim scored The Masked Empire 9 out of 10.

 Keri Honea from Playstation Lifestyle considered The Masked Empire to be essential reading for players, as the novel provides much context for the backstory and lore of Inquisition's events, including how and why Michel freed Imshael in the first place, as well as the “Wicked Eyes, Wicked Hearts” quest.
 Various sources have cited The Masked Empire as a notable example of BioWare's approach of publishing novels and written works in other media which introduce forthcoming locations, ancillary characters and quest lines leading up to a new release or a further project in the distant future, with the goal of advance the overall narrative of the series beyond the perspective of a specific video game protagonist.